Patriots of Russia

-Patriots of Russia (Патриоты России, Patrioty Rossii) was a political party in Russia.
+Patriots of Russia (Патриоты России, Patrioty Rossii) was a left-wing political party in Russia.
 It was established in April 2005 by Gennady Semigin, who was expelled from the Communist Party of the Russian Federation after he failed in a power struggle with Gennady Zyuganov.

 History

 In 2006 Gennadiy Semigin and his new party “Patriots of Russia” joined the Rodina faction in the Duma.
 Following Rodina's merger with the Russian Party of Life and the Russian Pensioners' Party under the leadership of Sergey Mironov in October 2006 to form the A Just Russia party, “Patriots of Russia” declared its intention to run as a separate party in the 2007 elections.